fancybear69/linkedin-node-api/README.md

-# Share on LinkedIn - Node.js testing..
+# Share on LinkedIn - Node.js testing....

 Automated posting on LinkedIn is possible via the *Share on LinkedIn API*.
 The LinkedIn API uses OAuth 2.0 to generate an *Access Token* that can then be used as the header of an HTTP request to post on LinkedIn.